I’ve always been a bit, um, different.

 So believe me when I say: I completely understand how it feels to pursue a lifestyle that nobody around you understands.

-Sure, I don’t own a house and I pretty much have an existential crisis every other month.
-But, I’ve grown exponentially as a human being over the last decade — all thanks to travel.
+Sure, I don’t own a house and I have an existential crisis every other month, BUT, I’ve grown exponentially as a human being over the last decade — all thanks to travel.

 I pushed myself out of my comfort zone more times than I can count.
 I gained confidence and a greater sense of self.
 I stumbled into a career that I love.
 And I’ve had some incredible adventures along the way.